turingschool/curriculum/source/projects/son_of_store_engine.markdown

 #### Pre-flight

 A second check-in, the pre-flight, will take place five days later (two days before the deadline).
-During this check-in teams are expected to have a nearly completed product and most or all stories ready for acceptance.
+During this check-in teams are expected to have a nearly completed product and most or all base stories ready for acceptance.

 #### Meeting Expectations

 Both the show-and-tell and pre-flight meetings are intended to model interactions with a real customer.
-As the stories clearly define the customer's expectations, your application needs to exactly follow the stories or the stories will be rejected.
+As the stories clearly define the customer's expectations, your application needs to **exactly** follow the stories or the stories will be rejected.

 A 95% implementation is wrong and will be rejected.

-### Pairing

-The intention remains from previous projects that most work be done in the context of pairing.
-Heed it, lest ye suffer the pain of duplicate work, gaps in functionality, hellacious merge conflicts, and the acute onset of mild to murderous rage.

-Pairing structure is left up to your team.
-However, we strongly suggest that you rotate pairs every fews days through the project.

-### Communication and Stand Ups

-Communication is paramount between you and your team members.

-Try to treat communication with your team members as you would a close personal relationship:

-* communicate often
-* be proactive
-* actively listen
-* don't take things or your team member for granted

-A common practice among agile software teams is to hold regular "standup" meetings.
-This is where each team member, in turn, answers the following questions out loud to each other:

-* What have I worked on since last we meet?
-* What am I going work on until we meet again?
-* What is currently blocking me from getting work done?

-We suggest that your team schedule a standup meeting at the beginning or ending of each day.

-This small meeting provides a lot of value for its minor impact.
+If you want to deviate from the story as it was originally written, you need to discuss that with your customer and get approval to change the story.

 ## Base Expectations